Fanfest on ice: Cardinals cancel Winter Warm-Up, all caravans

 The players' union expressed hope that a new year, after the passing of the holidays, would prompt formal negotiations at some point early in January.

-There was little chance of the timing working out for the Cardinals' Warm-Up, and Tuesday's action was similar to one taken earlier this winter by teams that canceled their November and December events.
+There was little chance of the timing working out for the Cardinals' Warm-Up, and Tuesday's action was similar to those taken earlier this winter by teams that canceled their November and December events.

 Tickets purchased for the event will be automatically refunded to the credit card used, the team said in a statement.